Improved pyrotechnics : Closer to the burning graph conjecture: Abstract

 \section{Abstract}

-Can every connected graph burn in $\lceil \sqrt{n} \rceil $ steps?
-While this conjecture remains open, we prove that it is asymptotically true when the graph is much larger than its \emph{growth}, which is the maximal distance of a vertex to a well-chosen path in the graph.
-In fact, we prove that the conjecture for graphs of bounded growth boils down to a finite number of cases.
-Through an improved (but still weaker) bound for all trees, we argue that the conjecture almost holds for all graphs with minimum degree at least $3$ and holds for all large enough graphs with minimum degree at least $4$.
-The previous best lower bound was $23$.
+The Burning Number Conjecture claims that for every connected graph $G$ of order $n,$ its burning number satisfies $b(G) \le \lceil \sqrt{n} \rceil.$ While the conjecture remains open, we prove that it is asymptotically true when the order of the graph is much larger than its \emph{growth}, which is the maximal distance of a vertex to a well-chosen path in the graph.
+We prove that the conjecture for graphs of bounded growth reduces to a finite number of cases.
+We provide the best-known bound on the burning number of a connected graph $G$ of order $n,$ given by $b(G) \le \sqrt{4n/3} + 1,$ improving on the previously known $\sqrt{3n/2}+O(1)$ bound.
+Using the improved upper bound, we show that the conjecture almost holds for all graphs with minimum degree at least $3$ and holds for all large enough graphs with minimum degree at least $4$.
+The previous best-known result was for graphs with minimum degree $23$.